Wick, Wick, Quack

 Thus begins the side of the building about the history of the Wickhams and the park.
 The majority of the land, 130 acres, was a gift from Clarence H. Wickham, whose will mandated that the property become a park following the death of his wife, Edith Wickham.
 Upon his death in 1945, Clarence Wickham also left the bulk of his financial estate to fund Wickham Park.

-Olmsted Associates, Inc., landscape architects based out of Brookline, Mass., created the park’s original design.
+Olmsted Associates, the famed landscape architects, created the park’s original design.
 The plan called for the mansion on the property to be used as the home for the park superintendent.
 Extensive maintenance costs, however, led to the home being torn down in 1964.
 The maintenance building, which now houses the park’s offices, was originally the Wickham’s carriage house.
 The log cabin, built in 1927 as a meeting place for family and friends, burned to the ground in 1989.
 A replica now stands on the original location, which overlooks Hartford.
-The park opened officially on July 1, 1961, one year after the death of Edith Wickham.
+The park opened officially in 1961, one year after the death of Edith Wickham.

 Mr. And Mrs. Wickham wanted the public to enjoy their estate, named The Pines, and while occupying the property, “derived supreme satisfaction in unselfishly, and in the spirit of sincere hospitality, permitting others to enjoy their privilege.”
 Now that’s pretty cool.
 Clarence also enjoyed smoking cigars.
-In fact, this table her to the right contains 1000 wrappers from around the world smoked by Clarence himself.
+In fact, this table hers above contains 1000 wrappers from around the world smoked by Clarence himself.

 The Wickham men had an inventing streak and apparently they reveled in the mundane – but still important.
 Clarence’s dad Horace found the most success with the production of a machine that cheaply made stamped envelopes.
 Through this invention, the Wickhams secured a contract with the United States government from 1874 to 1907.
 Horace Wickham also invented a machine to reduce the cost of manufacturing newspaper wrappers.
 He ended up with about 40 patents, mostly in the printing and mailing realm.